 Step 4: Set up the core features

 Start with the essentials for your type and resist the urge to add everything at once.
+Feature creep at launch is one of the most common reasons communities feel overwhelming to new members.

 - A discussion community needs profiles and activity feeds first.
+Read the full BuddyPress activity feed guide for setup and configuration options.

 - A marketplace needs listings and payments.